The pretty Florida red maple tree is one of the few trees in Florida with a showy color change when winter weather arrives.

 These are cold hardy trees, fine anywhere in South Florida and actually prefer cooler areas.

-The maple can handle "wet feet" - areas that stay moist after heavy rains.
+The red maple can handle "wet feet" - areas that stay moist after heavy rains.
 It also does very well planted by a pond.

 Add top soil or organic peat moss mixed with composted cow manure to the hole when you plant.